 Harvard Business School professor Michael Norton and his colleagues have also done a study on giving and found that, as opposed to their expectations, giving (in this case of money) drastically increases the level of happiness in the givers.

-It was also found that the size of the gift bears no correlation as to happy we feel.
+It was also found that the size of the gift bears no correlation as to how happy we feel.
 Therefore small gifts produce as much happiness as large gifts.

 Improved Social Skills